Divergent-Discourses/spacy-pipeline/README.md

 - **File and Text Input**: Process text directly or from files
 - **Tibetan-Specific Tokenization**: Uses specialized tokenizers for accurate Tibetan text processing

+### POS-tags
+The POS tags conform to the [Universal Dependencies](https://universaldependencies.org/u/pos/) POS-tag definitions.

+### NER tags
+- **PER (person)**: Names of individual people, including first, middle, and last names.
+When an honorific title or position designation appears with a personal name, the title should be tagged as POSITION separately from PER.
+- **ORG (organisation)**: Names of companies, government agencies, institutions, associations, and place names used as a metonym for organisations (e.g., ལྷ་ས་གྲོང་ཁྱེར་, རང་ལྗོངས་ and བོད་རང་སྐྱོང་ལྗོངས་), and other formally structured groups.
+- **SOC (social groups)**: Names of unstructured social groups, including workers, ethnic groups, soldiers, academics, youth, officials.
+- **TIME**: Temporal expressions including dates, times, epochs, durations, and periods.
+- **LOC (location)**: Geographic locations including countries, cities, addresses, landmarks, regions, and natural features.
+- **POSITION**: Religious, political, or job titles, roles, positions of authority, and honorifics.
+Titles (such as ཏཱ་བླ་མ་ངག་དབང་སྦྱིན་པ་ or ཤིས་ཀྲང་ཧྥུ་ཀྲུའུ་ཞི་) should be categorised separately from any associated personal names, which belong in the PER category.
+- **TITLE**: Names of published works, including books, articles, reports, films, songs, and other creative works or published or unpublished documents.
+- **SLOGAN**: Names of policies, political ideologies, political campaigns and drives.
+Catchphrases, mottos, proverbs, slogans, names of theories, or memorable phrases associated with political, commercial, or cultural entities.
+These may appear without explicit quotation markers.
+- **EVENT**: Named occasions including conferences, festivals, anniversaries, ceremonies, disasters, and historical events.

 ## Requirements

 - Python 3.6+